ambiata/helm-charts/charts/postgres-db-sync/README.md

-A chart to sync 2 postgres DBs using SQL Copy
+A chart to sync multuple postgres DBs using SQL Copy.

+We can provide a list of input -> output table mappings and a dictionary of database inputs and secret information and have the script sync each table periodically, based on a timestamp column.